fishsciences/2021-DWR-Training/README.md

                  )
  ```

-Function to copy to `utils.R` file in the practice report:
+Function to copy to `utils.R` file during the exercises in the practice report:

 ```
 condition = function(weights, lengths) {